 - Maintain a short, stable banned list per workflow (5-10 items max).

-- Use examples as the positive anchor whenever a ban is interpretive.
+- Use a before/after example as the positive anchor whenever a ban is interpretive.

-- Audit prompts quarterly for accumulated “do nots” with no paired positives.
+- Audit prompts quarterly for accumulated “do nots” with no paired positive.

 - For team workflows, agree on the banned list as a config file, not as ad-hoc message text.

-- Test bans by writing a deliberately bad output yourself; if the model produces something that looks like your bad output, your bans missed.
+- Test bans by writing a deliberately bad output yourself.
+If the model produces something that looks like your bad example, your bans missed.

 Related reading